bmedicke/amalthea/readme.md

-# Amalthea - collection of Jupyter notebooks
+# Amalthea - collection of Jupyter notebooks for JupyterLab

 <!-- vim-markdown-toc GFM -->